Who We Are

-The work we do is supported by a Children’s Trust board led by Andrew Christie as Chair, Andy Couldrick as Chief Executive and Alastair Gibbons as Director of Operations.
+The work we do is supported by a Children’s Trust board led by Andrew Christie as Chair and Andy Couldrick as Chief Executive.

 Six non-executive directors work alongside them: Brian Carr, Bal Dhanoa, Ruth Harker, Colin Horwarth, Liz Stafford, and Professor Jon Glasby.